linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         exit

 ## Postfix

 Next, set up Postfix so the server can accept incoming messages for the domains.

-1. Immediately make a copy of the default Postfix configuration file in case you need to revert to the default configuration:
+1. Before making any changes, make a copy of the default Postfix configuration file in case you need to revert to the default configuration:

         cp /etc/postfix/main.cf /etc/postfix/main.cf.orig